hesa/licomp-dwheeler/README.md

 # licomp-dwheeler

-Implementation of Licomp using David Wheeler's graph
+Implementation of Licomp using David Wheeler's [license compatibility graph](https://dwheeler.com/essays/floss-license-slide.html).

 * between a dwheeler outbound license and inbound Open Source licenses
 * when distributing a binary, linking to (e.g. linking to a library) Open Source components